-A mounting pattern is machined into the Tool plate for mounting to customer tooling or a tooling interface plate.
-Refer to Section 8-Drawings for details.
+A mounting pattern is machined into the Tool plate for mounting to a customer tooling or a tooling interface plate.

 Figure 1.2-Tool Plate Assembly

 1.3 Optional Modules

 There are (4) flats available for mounting of the optional modules for support of various utility pass through, such as signal, fluid/air, and electric.